Outdoor Design Trends: 5 Ways to Heat Up Summer 2018

 3. Use a Neutral Color Palette

-This year’s outdoor design trends are all about minimalism and nature.
+Some outdoor design trends are all about minimalism and nature.
 As a result, neutral color palettes are in.
 Neutrals offer a timeless, classic look that won’t go out of style like a bold, bright pattern.
 In addition, the natural colors of your landscaping are really able to shine and pop when your patio has a neutral tone to contrast with.

 When considering a natural color palette, think of colors such as white, beige, taupe, grey, and black.
 Though these colors may often be thought of as “boring,” they can create the perfect, subtle backdrop for other colors within the space.